brendanhay/gogol/gogol-appengine/README.md

 ## Description

-A client library for the Google App Engine Admin API.
+A client library for the Google App Engine Admin.

 ## Contribute